EU Strategy for the Baltic Sea Region

 The coordinators of EUSBSR should take the LTP into account when addressing spatial objectives, conditions and impacts of their actions to overcome territorial disparities and socioeconomic divides between parts of the Baltic Sea region.

-In order to implement LTP within the EUSBSR and achieve coherent development of the BSR, horizontal action aims to:
+In order to implement LTP within the EUSBSR and achieve coherent development of the BSR, policy area aims to:

 VASAB Committee for Spatial Planning and Development of the Baltic Sea Region (VASAB CSPD/BSR) acts as a coordination platform for the territorial development in the BSR, in close cooperation with the Council of Baltic Sea States.